 Good quality input capacitors are necessary to limit the ripple voltage at the VIN pin while supplying most of the switch current during the on-time.
 In general it is recommended to use a ceramic capacitor for the input as they provide both a low impedance and small footprint.
 One important note is to use a good dielectric for the ceramic capacitor such as X5R or X7R.
 These provide better over temperature performance and also minimize the DC voltage derating that occurs on Y5V capacitors.
-The input capacitors should be placed as close as possible to the VIN and GND pins on both sides of the device.
+For most applications, a 22 μ F, X5R, 6.3V input capacitor is sufficient; however, additional capacitance may be required if the connection to the input supply is far from the PVIN pins.
+The input capacitor should be placed as close as possible PVIN and PGND pins of the device.

 Non-ceramic input capacitors should be selected for RMS current rating and minimum ripple voltage.
 A good approximation for the required ripple current rating is given by the relationship: